RenderKit/ospray/doc/api.md

 ![Normal map representing an exalted square pyramidal frustum.][imgNormalMap]

-Note that currently only the path tracer implements colored transparency with `Tf` and normal mapping with `map_Bump`.
+Note that `Tf` colored transparency is implemented in the SciVis and the path tracer but normal mapping with `map_Bump` is currently supported in the path tracer only.

 All parameters (except `Tf`) can be textured by passing a [texture] handle, prefixed with "`map_`".
 The fetched texels are multiplied by the